Ultimate Girl’s Guide to Croatia Travel

 Croatia Photos

 Dubrovnik: We started our Croatia trip in Dubrovnik, flying into its International Airport, just south of town.
 All of us were “Game of Thrones” fans, & we were dying to see the walled city of “King’s Landing” in real life.
 It did not disappoint.
-Our Airbnb was steps away from the walled city, cheap, & had windows opening up to the sea.
+Our Airbnb was steps away from the walled city, with windows opening up to the sea.
 It was love at first sight.
 Dubrovnik is filled with restaurants, bars, & nightlife ~ but can be quite touristy, so if you don’t want to be around tourists, head for the islands…

-Hvar Island: It would be impossible to write the “Ultimate Girl’s Guide to Croatia Travel” without including Hvar Island.
-We traveled to Hvar via a 3-hour ferry from Dubrovnik (ferries run May-September, find schedules here).
-Upon landing, we essentially found ourselves in paradise.
+Hvar Island: It would be impossible to write the “Ultimate Girl’s Guide to Croatia Travel” without including Hvar.
+We traveled there via a 3-hour ferry from Dubrovnik (ferries run May-September, find schedules here).
+Upon landing, we found ourselves in paradise.
 Hvar is the ultimate girl’s getaway because it ticks all the boxes: great nightlife, great restaurants, gorgeous beaches ~ both for partying & relaxing, beautiful people, & no kids!
-Leave the kids behind here: because Hvar is the ultimate adult destination.

 Ultimate Girl’s Guide to Croatia Travel

 Sibenik: If nightlife is less important to you, give Sibenik a try.
-With a beautiful medieval heart, & just an hour north of Split, Sibenik is known as the gateway to the stunning Krka National Park (known for its waterfalls), as well as the Kornati Islands.
+With a beautiful medieval heart, & an hour north of Split, Sibenik is known as the gateway to stunning Krka National Park (known for its waterfalls), as well as the Kornati Islands.

 Split: Split is a major crossroads in Croatia, with its central location, international airport, & ferry access to numerous islands ~ including Hvar & Korcula.
-It’s also Croatia’s second largest city, & has the massive, fortress-like Diocletian’s Palace at its center in the heart of town ~ another impressive Roman monument.
+It’s also Croatia’s second largest city, with the massive, fortress-like Diocletian’s Palace set in the heart of town ~ another impressive Roman monument.
 You’ll have plenty of hotel, dining, & nightlife options in Split ~ but personally, it wasn’t our favorite Croatian city.
-While we felt entirely safe in Hvar, for instance ~ we felt much more cautious in Split, encountering some men who followed us back to our hotel.
-We found the islands much more relaxing.
+While we felt entirely safe in Hvar ~ we felt much more cautious in Split, encountering some men who followed us back to our hotel.

 Ultimate Girl’s Guide to Croatia Travel